chrisssssss323/Physical-Verification-using-Skywater-130nm/README.md

 * xschem - Schematic of various components can be found and it can be clicked upon to view everything!

-	..1.Shift-I to insert stuff
+	1.Shift-I to insert stuff

-	..2.Hover+M for moving
+	2.Hover+M for moving

-	..3.Hover+W for wiring
+	3.Hover+W for wiring

-	..4.Mouse 1 + q for props
+	4.Mouse 1 + q for props

-	..5.After properly making the schematic, save it to a symbol and run a working test-bench with the various components.
+	5.After properly making the schematic, save it to a symbol and run a working test-bench with the various components.

-	..6.Net-list +  Simulate
+	6.Net-list +  Simulate

- 	..7.Go back, turn LVS option on on original and quit.
+	7. Go back, turn LVS option on on original and quit.

 * Magic -  Upon properly setting up, we can find the technology used as SKY130 and various layers of the technology!

 1.magic -d XR - Better 3D rendering for colors/symbols.
 2.magic -d OGL - Faster

 	Mouse 1- For placing